adoyle-h/one.nvim/README.md

 You can refer to [my init.lua][init.lua] to write your config.

 You can override the default options of plugins.
-See [Plugin - Using Plugin](./doc/plugin.md#using-plugin).
+Read [Plugin - Using Plugin](./doc/plugin.md#using-plugin).

 ### Default Config